PMI and the professional project manager

 - Personal Competence– how a project manager applies project management knowledge to meet project requirements

 Industry Specific Competence and Organisational competence are not developed in this way in the PMCDF.
 The former refers to the abilities required of a project manager working in a particular enterprise and sector, while the latter – organisational competence refers to a project manager’s ability to understand organisational structures, culture and behaviour and to be equipped to ensure that the necessary social engagement and collaboration occurs.

-Chapter 4 of the PMCDF offers advice, methods and formats for use in the development of project managers – inpidually and for a corporate programme.
+Chapter 4 of the PMCDF offers advice, methods, and formats for use in the development of project managers – both for individuals and for corporate programmes.